deeplearning4j/deeplearning4j-docs/lstm.md

 # A Beginner's Guide to Recurrent Networks and LSTMs

 ```
-Life can only be understood backwards; but it must be lived forwards — Søren Kierkegaard
+Life can only be understood backwards; but it must be lived forwards. — Søren Kierkegaard, Journals
 ```

 Contents